The anisotropic square lattice Ising model with quenched surface disorder: Introduction

-The method established in \cite{Hucht16a,Hucht16b,Hucht21a} turned out to be applicable to other BCs, as well as to disordered systems \cite{MasterBueddefeld,BachelorCervellera,MasterCervellera,BachelorOing}.
-In this work, it will be used to calculate the partition function and free energy of a cylinder of length $L$ and circumference $M$ with open BCs at the left side and arbitrary fixed BCs at the right side.
-By averaging the free energy over the $2^M$ possible boundary configurations, the quenched disorder average is obtained.
-In this way, we can test several predictions for this system \cite{Cardy1991, Diehl97a}.
-We remark that our exact approach is orders of magnitude faster than the Monte-Carlo simulations performed by Pleimling and coworkers \cite{Pleimling2004}, as we can determine the numerically exact free energy of a system with size $M\times L$ in $\mathcal{O}(M)$ steps using the principal minor algorithm by Griffin and Tsatsomeros \cite{GriffinTsatsomeros2006}, while the Monte-Carlo approach required a full simulation for each boundary configuration.
-The principal minor algorithm has also been successfully applied recently to diagrammatic Monte Carlo quantum simulations \cite{SimkovicFerrero22}.
+The methods established in \cite{Hucht16a,Hucht16b,Hucht21a} turned out to be applicable to other BCs, as well as to disordered systems \cite{MasterBueddefeld,BachelorCervellera,MasterCervellera,BachelorOing}.
+In this work, they will be extended in order to calculate the partition function, the free energy, and the Casimir contributions for a cylinder of arbitrary length $L$ and finite circumference $M\leq54$ with arbitrary fixed BCs at one side, while the other side has open BCs for simplicity.
+By averaging the free energy over all $2^M$ possible boundary configurations, the quenched disorder average is obtained exactly.
+Performing a careful extrapolation of these numerically exact results to $M\to\infty$, we determine the random surface free energy and the critical Casimir contributions, and test several predictions for this system \cite{Cardy1991, Diehl97a}.
+We remark that our exact approach is orders of magnitude faster than the Monte Carlo simulations performed by Pleimling and coworkers \cite{Pleimling2004}, as we can determine the numerically exact free energy of a system with size $M\times L$ in $\mathcal{O}(M)$ steps using the presented Woodbury tree algorithm, being similar to the principal minor algorithm by Griffin and Tsatsomeros \cite{GriffinTsatsomeros2006}, while the Monte Carlo approach required a full simulation for each boundary configuration.
+The principal minor algorithm \cite{GriffinTsatsomeros2006} has also been successfully applied recently to diagrammatic Monte Carlo quantum simulations \cite{SimkovicFerrero2022}.